SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 Weekend Publisher at several points in this analysis.
 He provided encouragement when I wanted to give up.
 He is shown here in mid-critique, providing valuable peer review.

-We've worked our way through the relevant parts of Pham-Gia's paper (though there's a lot more there!), and confirmed the primary result that the PDF of the ratio of 2 independent Beta-distributed random variables is a variety of hypergeometric function
+That acknowledgement having been made, we've worked our way through the relevant parts of Pham-Gia's paper (though there's a lot more there!), and confirmed the primary result that the PDF of the ratio of 2 independent Beta-distributed random variables is a variety of hypergeometric function ${}\_{2}F\_{1}()$.
-${}\_{2}F\_{1}()$.

 However, there are several things we _haven't_ done:
 - We haven't proven any sort of continuity at $R = 1$, i.e., whether the two forms of the